 Featuring the largest public art display in the South, Art on the Atlanta BeltLine is a great way to introduce your children to art.
 Unlike art museums and galleries that may require children to be quiet and on their best behavior, children on the BeltLine can run free and enjoy the gorgeous murals, sculptures, and other pieces of art that dot the trails with enthusiasm and energy.
 Kids can choose their favorite pieces of art, created by local, national, and even international artists, appreciate the time and skill it takes to create these pieces, and maybe be inspired to one day create their own public displays of art.
 Not only are there murals and sculptures along 12 miles of the corridor, there's a performance component, called BeltLine Flow, featuring pop-up experiences, immersive creations, and other events.

 Another whimsical way to add art appreciation to your family's trip to the BeltLine?
 Try to find the Tiny Doors ATL's tiny doors, a colorful one on Westside Trail, as well as others at various spots along the corridor.
 These doors are miniature masterpieces and located at Freedom Parkway (near Old Fourth Ward Skatepark), Krog Street Tunnel, and other beloved Atlanta neighborhood hot spots.
-Note: The not-so-tiny door that was at the Eastside Trail has now been moved to the Edge OTB apartment complex in Inman Park.

 The Eastside Trail weaves directly through Ponce City Market and is a great spot to take a break.